Constraining the weights of Stokes Polytopes using BCFW recursions for Phi^4: Determining the weights of Stokes polytopes

 \subsection{Six-point amplitudes}

 There are three possible quadrangulations of the $6$-gon as shown in figure \ref{fig:2}.
-The weighted sum over the Stokes polytopes $\mathcal{S}_6^{Q}$ where $Q \in \{(14),(25),(36)\}$ is given as
+The weighted sum over the Stokes polytopes $\mathcal{S}_6^{Q}$, where $Q \in \{(14),(25),(36)\}$, is given as

-The $n=6$ case has only one primitive\footnote[3]{The choice of a primitive is arbitrary.
-The only condition is that two members of the set of primitive quadrangulations must be related unrelated by a cyclic permutation.}, $\left(\frac{1}{X_{1,4}}+\frac{1}{X_{3,6}}\right)$, and its cyclic permutation gives the canonical rational functions corresponding to other quadrangulations as can be seen from \eqref{eq:3.1}.
+The $n=6$ case has only one primitive, and its cyclic permutation gives the canonical rational functions corresponding to other quadrangulations, as can be seen from \eqref{eq:3.1}.
 This implies that the three weights are equal and the six-point amplitude is given as

 where we used the equation \eqref{eq:2.2} to express the planar variables $X$ in terms of $P^2$.
 We also dropped the label for quadrangulation in the weight $ \alpha_6$.

-Note that \eqref{eq:3.2} gives the correct $\phi^4$ amplitude upon substituting the correct numerical value for $\alpha_6$.
-This value is determined in the next section.
+Next, we use the $\langle 1|2]$-shift and apply the BCFW recursion relations.
+The boundary term has contributions from the diagrams $(123|456)$ and $(612|345)$ and is given as